 Through collaborative law, couples can replace the public, emotionally charged setting of the divorce courts with a private, supportive process where they can resolve their differences in their own time.

 Collaborative law differs from a divorce court’s approach by promoting respect, with specially trained lawyers working together to guide the process, rather than everything riding on the decision of a judge.

 Because in collaborative law, you, your partner and your solicitors agree not to go to court, discussions are more open and less adversarial.
 This can support you to reach a thoughtful, reasoned settlement that enables you to move on with life.
 Through the collaborative law process, we have helped divorcing or separating couples find creative solutions to what will happen to the family home and who your children will live and spend time with

 Read more about how the collaborative law process works and how it differs from other dispute resolution options in the FAQs below.
 Or contact us if you have any further questions.

 Why choose Sharp Family law for collaborative law?

-Sharp Family Law is one of the largest niche firms of family solicitors in Bath and Bristol.
-We specialise in the field of family law and divorce court litigation.
+- Sharp Family Law specialises in the field of family law and divorce court litigation.
 We are known for our constructive, strategic, and intelligent approach to family law.

 Contact Us to arrange a time to talk about using the collaborative law process in your divorce or separation, please contact your local team in Bath or Bristol: